-All standards of the NVAO assessment framework (2018) are assessed positively; hence the committee awards a positive recommendation for the accreditation of the bachelor programme in Economics and Business Economics of Erasmus University Rotterdam.
+All standards of the NVAO assessment framework (2018) are assessed positively; hence the committee awards a positive recommendation for the accreditation of the bachelor programme in Fiscale Economie (Economics and taxation) of Erasmus University Rotterdam.
 The committee concludes that the overall assessment of the programme meets the standard.